lejianwen/rustdesk-api/README_EN.md

 #### Login

-- Added `GitHub` login, which can be used after configuration in the admin panel.
+- Added `GitHub` and `Google` login, which can be used after configuration in the admin panel.
 See the OAuth configuration section for details.
 - Added authorization login for the web admin panel.